On the Bloch-Kato conjecture for GSp(4): Finite-polynomial cohomology and Abel--Jacobi maps

 where the maps are given by

-If $P(t) = 1 - t$, then we omit it and write simply $H^i_{\st}(\Qp, D)$ etc. \end{definition}
+If $P(t) = 1 - t$, then we omit it and write simply $H^i_{\st}(K, D)$ etc. \end{definition}

-\begin{note} More generally, it will sometimes be convenient to extend the definitions to the case when $P$ is a polynomial in $\mathcal{R}[t]$, where $\mathcal{R}$ is a commutative $\Qp$-subalgebra of the $G_{\Qp}$-endomorphism algebra of $V$. \end{note}
+\begin{note} More generally, it will sometimes be convenient to extend the definitions to the case when $P$ is a polynomial in $\mathcal{R}[t]$, where $\mathcal{R}$ is a commutative $\Qp$-subalgebra of the endomorphism algebra of $D$.
+(We shall apply this with $\mathcal{R}$ a Hecke algebra.) \end{note}

 If $P \mid Q$ then we have a natural map of complexes $C_{\st, P}(D) \to C_{\st, Q}(D)$ which is the identity in degree 0.
 There are also products